-Rainwater fittings 8

-Repair category: 1

-Notes: No obvious significant defects were identified within the limitations of the inspection.
+Rainwater fittings Repair category: 1 Notes: No reportable defects were identified within the limitations of the inspection.
+There was some weathering to paint finishes to cast iron rainwater units together with surface corrosion.
+Ongoing maintenance and repair expenditure should be anticipated.

 Main walls

 Repair category: 2

-Notes: There is weathering/erosion to external walls and selective pointing is loose/weathered.
-This is fairly typical for tenement style buildings.
+Notes: There is weathering to stonework to external walls and selective pointing is loose/weathered.
 Ongoing maintenance and repair expenditure should be anticipated.